View Robert RONAYNE's Notice on nzherald.co.nz and share memories

 |

 RONAYNE, Robert Graeme.
-Born 9th February 1955.
-Passed away 7th January 2020.
+Born 9th February 1955, and passed away 7th January 2020.
+Son of Grace and the late Graeme.
 Loving husband of Renee, father of Declan and Elliot.
-Step-father of Brittany, Dane, and Tia.
-Son of Grace and the late Graeme.
+Cool step-father of Brittany, Dane, and Tia.
 Brother to Jocelyn, Anne, and Ian.
 Brother-in-law to David and Mike.
-Rob's family welcomes you to a service to celebrate Rob's life at the Tasman Lounge, Alexandra Park (Greenlane Road entrance), Auckland, on Tuesday, 14 January, at 2.30pm.
+Rob's family welcomes you to a service to celebrate Rob's life at the Tasman Lounge, Alexandra Park (Greenlane Road entrance) Auckland, on Tuesday, 14 January, at 2.30pm.